Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> 404 handler

-Registering the "not found" handler is a different way than ESP8266WebServer (WebServer as ESP32).
-The *onNotFound* of ESP8266WebServer/WebServer does not work with AutoConnect.
-AutoConnect overrides *ESP8266WebServer::onNotFound*/*WebServer::onNotFound* to handle a captive portal.
-To register "not found" handler, use [*AutoConnect::onNotFound*](api.md#onnotfound).
+AutoConnect cannot allow the Sketch registers the **"Not-found"** handler (404-handler) to the ESP8266WebServer natively.
+AutoConnect traps Not-found handler of the ESP8266WebServer for its own page processing.
+If the Sketch overrides the Not-found handler, AutoConnect will miss the opportunity to control the HTTP session and becomes unresponsive to the menu.
+Registering the Not-found handler is a different method than for ESP8266WebServer, use [AutoConnect::onNotFound](api.md#onnotfound).
+This restriction applies to the WebServer for ESP32 as well.

 ### <i class="fa fa-caret-right"></i> Access to saved credentials

-AutoConnect stores the established WiFi connection in the flash of the ESP8266/ESP32 module and equips the class to access it from the Sketch.
-You can read, write or erase the credentials using this class individually.
-It's [AutoConnectCredential](credit.md#autoconnectcredential) class which provides the access method to the saved credentials in the flash.
+AutoConnect stores the credentials of the established WiFi connection in the flash of the ESP8266/ESP32 module and equips the class to access them from the Sketch.
+The Sketch can read, write, or erase the credentials using this class as the [AutoConnectCredential](credit.md#autoconnectcredential) individually.
 Refer to section [Saved credentials access](credit.md) for details.

 !!! note "Where to store credentials in ESP32 with AutoConnect v1.0.0 or later"
     Since v1.0.0, credentials are stored in nvs of ESP32.
 AutoConnect v1.0.0 or later accesses the credentials area using the **Preferences** class with the arduino esp-32 core.
 So in ESP32, the credentials are not in the EEPROM, it is in the namespace **AC_CREDT** of the nvs.
 See [Saved credentials access](credit.md) for details.